sel-jett/My-Docker-Journey/README.md

 write data to them
     For these reasons, Docker provides volumes.
 These exist outside of containers but can be mounted into them.

+    volumes:
+        counter-vol:
+    services:
+        web-fe:
+            volumes:
+                - type: volume
+                    source: counter-vol
+                    target: /app
+  We can make changes to files in the volume, from the outside of the container, and have them reflected immediatly in the app.
+  Here's how it works:
+      .
+Step by Step process:
+          .
+Update the contents of app/templates/index.html in the project's build context.
+          .
+Copy the updated index.html to the container's volume (this resides on the Docker host filesystem).
+          .
+Refresh the web page and see the updates.